 Air Crew Medicals

-EASA Class 1 and Class 2 Pilot Licence Medicals
+CAA Class 1 and Class 2 Pilot Licence Medicals

 As one of the leading providers of aviation medicals in the UK, our authorised doctors (Aeromedical Examiners) offer an efficient and reliable service for both professional and amateur pilots.